Non-abelian fermionic T-duality in supergravity: Sigma model perspective

 It is easy to check that the above reproduces the standard abelian fermionic T-duality prescription.
 Assuming that the initial background has vanishing gravitino, only the spinor-spinor part of the supervielbein in~\eqref{borsato1} contributes:

 Note that the $1$'s above are fermionic indices.
 Dual coordinates $\tilde{z}^{\mM}$ do not appear due to the anticommutativity constraint $f_{11}{}^{\mA}=0$.
-Up to a conventional sign, the above is precisely the transformation derived in~\cite{Berkovits:2008ic} with $C=B_{11}|_{\q=\hat\q=0}$.
+Up to a conventional sign, this is precisely the abelian fermionic T-duality derived in~\cite{Berkovits:2008ic} with $C=B_{11}|_{\q=\hat\q=0}$.
 It is important to realize that $C=B_{11}|_{\q=\hat\q=0}$ is the component of the superfield $B_{\mM\mN}$ and may not be constant.
 Indeed, one can compute its derivative using the definition of the spinor-spinor-vector component of the superfield strength $H=dB$:

 Using the type IIB supergravity constraints $H_{\alpha\beta c}=i(\bar\gamma_{c})_{\alpha\beta}$ and $H_{\hat{\alpha}\hat{\beta}c}=-i(\bar\gamma_{c})_{\hat{\alpha}\hat{\beta}}$, the first term above gives $ E^{\mA}_{m}E^{\mB}_{1}E^{\mC}_{1}H_{\mA\mB\mC} \big|_{\theta=\hat{\theta}=0} = i (\e\bar\g_m\e - \eh\bar\g_m\eh) = i K_m$\footnote{For type IIA, the constraint is $H_{\underline{\a} \underline{\b} c} = -i (\mathcal C \G_c \G_{11})_{\underline{\a} \underline{\b}}$ where the full $\underline\a=1,\ldots,32$ Dirac spinors and the corresponding gamma matrices are used~\cite{Howe:1983sra,Carr:1986tk,Wulff:2013kga}.
 Thus there is no relative sign in the definition of $K_m$ }.
 The second term may be nonzero due to the $\q$ dependence of $E_\m^a = \frac{i}{2} (\g^a)_{\r\m} \q^\r$: